- Studying Law at Yale

 No. Every year CDO invites many public interest employers to participate in FIP, and several register.
 This is largely due to the reasons listed in the answer to question 1.
 But the low turnout is also due to the fact that when many of these employers come, they suffer from lack of student interest.
 It is a significant investment for an organization to use attorney time and travel funds (CDO covers registration, interview fees, and interview room expenses for PI employers) to come to YLS for FIP.
 If they have only one or two interviews scheduled, it is usually not worth their resources.
 They will instead ask those two students to see them at their offices and not register for FIP the next year.
 If there is truly a lack of student interest, this outcome is necessary.
 However, if few students sign up because public interest students do not realize that FIP includes public interest work, this is simply a negative self-fulfilling prophecy.

 We are often asked why CDO doesn’t run a special public interest job fair here at Yale.
 First, we prefer to incorporate public interest employers into FIP and SIP so that they can benefit from the same technology, timing, and accommodations as other employers.
 Second, the reasons (discussed above) that prevent many public interest employers from coming to FIP will prevent them from coming to a separate YLS Public Interest Job Fair.
 In addition, public interest employers may have internal hiring timelines determined by staffing needs or budgets which are not compatible with FIP or SIP.
-For some public interest employers their needs can be better met through joint interview programs, such as those YLS participates in with NYU in New York and Equal Justice Works (EJW) in Washington, DC.
+For some public interest employers their needs can be better met through joint interview programs, such as those YLS participates in with NYU Law School and Equal Justice Works (EJW) in Washington, DC.

 3. Is it true you can’t get a public interest job right out of law school?